adriannovegil/awesome-observability/README.md

 - [Grafana Cloud](https://grafana.com/products/cloud/?plcmt=nav-products-cta1&cta=cloud) - Composable observability platform, integrating metrics, traces and logs with Grafana.
 - [NexClipper](https://www.nexclipper.io/) - NexClipper is Open Source software for Cloud Native monitoring and operation , especailly for Kubernetes, to support enterprise environments and integrate with Prometheus.
 - [Sysdig Prometheus](https://sysdig.com/products/monitor/) - Cloud scale monitoring solution with full Prometheus compatibility.
+- [WhaTap](https://whatap.io/en/) - Provides an integrated monitoring service for DevOps that analyzes application performance issue running on kubernetes in real time.
 - [CloudWatch](https://aws.amazon.com/es/cloudwatch/) - Observability of your AWS resources and applications on AWS and on-premises.
 - [Google Cloud Monitoring](https://cloud.google.com/monitoring) - Gain visibility into the performance, availability, and health of your applications and infrastructure.
 - [Azure Monitor](https://azure.microsoft.com/en-us/services/monitor/#overview) - Full observability into your applications, infrastructure, and network.